Is Money the Root of All Evil?

 Money has existed in many different forms throughout human history: salt, tobacco leaves, cigarettes, gold, and silver.
 Today it includes coins, paper bills, and electronic entries.
 Can an economy exist without money?

 In a barter economy, goods and services are directly traded for other goods and services, and no money is used.
 It is possible for such an economy to exist.
 However, trading is inconvenient and time-consuming, because buyers and sellers face double coincidences of wants.
-For example, let’s say that you are a sandal-maker and you would like to buy milk.
+Let’s say that you are a sandal-maker and you would like to buy milk.
 In order to trade, you would need to find a person who not only sells milk, but also wants to buy sandals.
-Then if you find such a person, you will need to negotiate how many bottles of milk equals one pair of sandals.
+Then if you find such a person, you will need to negotiate for a while how many bottles of milk equals one pair of sandals.

 With money present, you simply sell your sandals to anyone who wants sandals and receive money in exchange.
 Then with your money you find anyone who wants to sell you milk at the going equilibrium price.
 Money makes trading more convenient.
 More trading allows us to increase our specialization.
 Greater specialization increases our standard of living.